-Orwell is trying to make some sort of political statement here.
+Orwell is making a political statement here, but what?
 Perhaps it is that the government claims that everyone is equal when that is clearly false, or perhaps it is that individuals have skewed perceptions of what it means to be equal.
 The interpretation is up to the reader to decide.

-However, Hamlet is speaking about his mother, and how he plans to ultimately slay Claudius in order to avenge his father's death.
-His mother is now married to Claudius, so of course this will be a tragedy for her.
-However, he does not want his mother to be the lover of his father's murderer (unbeknownst to her) any longer, and so he believes the murder will be for her own good.
+In Shakespeare's “Hamlet,” the title character states "I must be cruel to be kind."
+On the surface, once again, this statement does not seem to make much sense.
+How can an individual convey kindness through evil?
+In this case, Hamlet is speaking about how he plans to slay Claudius in order to avenge his father's death.
+His mother is now married to Claudius, so, of course, this will be a tragedy for her.
+However, he does not want his mother to be the lover of his father's murderer (unbeknownst to her) any longer, so he believes the murder will be for her own good.